-If the Group 42-BLR Group's proposals are approved, will it result in a "change of control?"
+If the Proposals are approved, will it result in a "change of control"?
 And, if so, what will this mean for the Company?

-If the Group 42-BLR Group Consent Solicitation is successful, four of the current members of your Board would be replaced with Group 42-BLR Group Nominees, which may result in a "change of control" that could trigger, among other things, the acceleration of debt under the Company's revolving credit facility and certain other payment obligations under the Company's executive employment agreements and equity incentive plans.
+If the Proposals are approved, four of the current members of your Board would be replaced with the Group 42-BLR Group Nominees, which may result in a "change of control" that could trigger, among other things, the acceleration of debt under the Company's revolving credit facility and certain other payment obligations under the Company's executive employment agreements and equity incentive plans.

 Under the Loan Agreement, dated as of January 30, 2014, between VAALCO Gabon (Etame), Inc. and International Finance Corporation ("IFC") (as amended, supplemented or otherwise modified from time to time, the "Loan Agreement"), a change of control will constitute an event of default under certain circumstances.
 It is an event of default under the Loan Agreement when control (as defined below) of the Company is transferred to any person without the consent of IFC, provided such consent may not be unreasonably withheld if the proposed transferee has a proven technical record in the international oil industry, if relevant, sound financial standing and, in IFC's reasonable judgment, a good reputation.
 "Control" is defined as the power to direct the management or policies of a person, directly or indirectly, whether through the ownership of shares or other securities, by contract or otherwise, provided that the direct or indirect ownership of fifty-one per cent (51%) or more of the voting share capital of a person is deemed to constitute control of that person.
-The Company intends to seek IFC's consent to the change of control that would result if the Group 42-BLR Group Consent Solicitation is successful in replacing a majority of the members of the Board.
+The Company intends to seek IFC's consent to the change of control that would result if the Proposals are approved, resulting in the replacement of a majority of the members of the Board.
 However, no assurances can be made that IFC will consent to such change of control.
 Pursuant to the existing terms of the Loan Agreement, upon an event of default, IFC may elect to immediately accelerate all outstanding indebtedness under the Loan Agreement.
 As of September 30, 2015, there was approximately \$15 million of debt outstanding under the Loan Agreement.